• Skip to primary navigation

 Cherry pie bars cut into squares- pinterest image

 Cherry Pie Bars are a classic dessert or breakfast treat.
-Tender cake is topped with cherry pie filling and the top is dalloped with cake and drizzled with a frosting glaze.
+Tender almond flavored cake is topped with cherry pie filling and the top is dolloped with cake.
+It is baked to golden perfection and when serving it is drizzled with a frosting glaze.
 It is much easier to make than traditional cherry pie but still gives you all the flavors!

 Homemade cherry Pie Bars cut into squares and laid on parchment paper, drizzled with frosting glaze